 What is the sutra you are chanting?
 What does it mean?

 The sutra I chant is called ‘Hannya Shingyo’, [‘The Heart Sutra’ in English].
-It is the most famous and commonly used sutra in Japan in all schools of Buddhism.
+It is the most famous and commonly used sutra in Japan in most schools of Buddhism.

 In it, there is a very famous expression: ‘Shiki soku ze ku’.
 It’s a bit complicated, but it means that things we perceive as having a form are always changing and consequently, empty.